 Analysis of Mistake-Wrong #1 → Too hard to read

 In the first case, maybe people drive right by and don’t even notice the sign.
 The design and the writing can be so small that anyone driving by would have to be driving while holding binoculars to read the blasted thing.
 I’ve never tried that but I suspect it would lead to getting my car wrapped around the nearest telephone pole.

 Trying too hard can drive people away.
 Here's another valuable tip in yard sign design - less is more.
 A massive 6 by 3 banner will get attention but if you put enough streamers and balloons on it people will just assume that you’re advertising a My Little Pony Party.
 Though I suppose that could work if you are promoting a decorating or catering business.
 Maybe.

-Whatever you are doing, that sign has got to have:
+Whatever you are doing, your sign has got to have this:

 Where to Use Yard Signs for Best Success

 - Directional Signage: Where are you Going? – No matter where you are going, it’s nice to have a few signposts along the way to let you know you are going in the right direction.

 Is there anything more annoying than trying to find a wedding reception in the middle of nowhere and you can’t even find one arrow someone drew with a Sharpie to let you know where to go?

 We’ve all been there.
 I almost was guilty of creating that kind of scenario once.
 I had organized a conference and didn’t really think it was important to get some signs out on the campus to point people in the right direction.